 Annual EV registration fees

-The cost of driving to a faster charger
+The cost of driving with a faster charger

 While you can find a gas station on pretty much every corner, an available EV charging station may be more difficult to find and may be further away than anticipated.
 Many EV owners spend a good amount of time and money driving to a more distant charging station to get a faster charge.